Two Biology Majors to Meet the Growing and Vital Worlds of Healthcare and Science

 If you know you like science – and you want a career where you can continue to explore the physical world – College of Saint Mary has you covered.
 The biology and human biology degree programs at College of Saint Mary will help you explore and expand your interest in the living world.
 Your studies will open doors into the areas of research, technology, and fieldwork or to advanced degrees in biology, occupational therapy, physician assistant studies, medicine, veterinary medicine, pharmacy, physical therapy, dentistry or other areas.

-Our biology major will prepare you for a career in research in a lab environment, environmental education, bio-regulation, advanced education and many other options, while our human biology major will provide you with the knowledge and skills you need to succeed in clinical labs, medicine and to pursue advanced education.
+Our biology major will prepare you for a career in lab or field research environment, environmental education, biotechnology, forensic science, industry, science communication, bioregulation, advanced education and many other options, while our human biology major will provide you with the knowledge and skills you need to succeed in clinical labs, medicine and to pursue advanced education.
 You even have opportunities to do undergraduate research and internships in the field.
+We have placed graduates into graduate programs and medical, dental, physical therapy, physician assistant and veterinary schools.

 You also have the benefit of being able to earn your bachelor of science degree in pre-physician assistant/human biology (which is just one course different than our human biology major) and your master of science in physician assistant studies in just five years with our combined programs.
 These competitive programs have a limited number of spots available and some additional admission requirements as noted on the program-specific pages linked above and below.
 Our multi-million dollar renovation to our math and science buildings provides the perfect environment you need to succeed.